yash-sharma1/docs-site/docs/match.md

 ### Execution Pricing
 Among all the orders to be allocated,

-1. For maker side,
+1. For maker side:

     * all the maker orders are executed at their limit price
     * all the taker orders on the maker side are executed at the concluded price P

 2. For taker side, all the orders are executed at the average execution price from the above #1